OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 In terms of monetary cost expect to spend about US$200 on the project (I know the Amazon.com prices are not this high, but shipping to other countries, extra parts from AliExpress, etc will push up the price).

-In terms of electronics expertise, very little is needed if everything gets assembled correctly and all parts are working.
+In terms of your required electronics expertise, very little is needed if everything gets assembled correctly and all parts are working.
 If you want to modify the design, if there is more advanced troubleshooting, then of course more is better.

-In terms of software expertise, you need to be comfortable moving around files and using Python.
+In terms of your required software expertise, only a minimal amount is needed to make the robot work.
+For example, you need to be comfortable moving around files and running Python code.
 The Arduino IDE and code you can install and copy without great expertise.
-Of course, if you have the time, you can spend more hours getting more expertise in the Arduino ecosystem and more familiarity with the systems Python routines used by the project.
+Of course, if you have the time, you can spend more hours getting more expertise in the Arduino ecosystem.
+As well, you will need more expertise in Python if you want to use the robot car for your own research project.

 **Step #2 -- Purchase the Robot Car kit**

 I assume you already have a Windows, Linux or Mac computer to use with this project.
 I used a Windows PC, and thus I will be describing my experience from a Windows point of view.
-However, application to Linux or Mac should be straightforward if that's what you are using.
+However, running Arduino and Python code within Linux or Mac environments should be straightforward if that's what you are using.

-There are two purchases:
+There are two purchases to consider:
 1 - Purchasing the Robot Car Kit

 2 - Purchasing the extra electronic parts

 In this section we will talk about purchasing the Robot Car kit.
-Although I am in Canada, and although Osoyoo is actually based in Canada (although the robot kit parts are from China), it is much easier to order from the USA Amazon website:
+Although I am in Canada, and although the business office representing Osoyoo is actually based in Canada (however the robot kit parts are manufactured in Asia), it is much easier to order from the USA Amazon website:

 Product title: OSOYOO Omni-directinal Mecanum Wheels Robotic Car Kit for Arduino Mega2560 Metal Chassis DC Motor DIY STEM Remote Controlled Educational Mechanical DIY Coding for Teens Adult
 Product cost (at time of writing):  US$119.99   (plus about $25 to ship to Canada, but free shipping within USA if you have Prime)